Moments, Sums of Squares, and Tropicalization

 The rest of the paper is organized as follows.
 In \Cref{sec:background}, we introduce the necessary background in tropical geometry and build up the theory of convex sets with the Hadamard property, including moment cones and toric spectrahedra.
 In \Cref{sec:convexity} we introduce cones of convex and mid-point convex functions on a lattice set $A\subset \Z^n$ and discuss their facet-defining inequalities. \Cref{sec:moment} is dedicated to understanding the tropicalization of the moment cones $M_A(S)$.
 The tropicalizations of the corresponding pseudo-moment cones are discussed in \Cref{sec:SOS}.
 In \Cref{sec:fd} we discuss open question and further research directions.

 {\bf Acknowledgements}.
+We would like to thank the anonymous referees for their careful reading and useful suggestions.
 GB is partially supported by US National Science Foundation grant DMS-1901950.
 CV is partially supported by the US NSF-DMS grant \#1943363.
 JY is partially supported by US National Science Foundation grant \#1855726.
 This material is based upon work directly supported by the National Science Foundation Grant No. DMS-1926686, and indirectly supported by the National Science Foundation Grant No. CCF-1900460.